 Article 6 – Substantiation

 Claims relating to verifiable facts in marketing communications should be capable of substantiation by the marketer.
 Claims that state or imply that a particular level or type of substantiation exists should have at least the level of substantiation advertised.
 Substantiation should be available so that evidence can be produced without delay and upon request to the self-regulatory organisations responsible for the implementation of the Code.
-The standard of proof required depends i.e. On the type of claim, the product, and the consequences of a false claim.
+The standard of proof required depends i.e. on the type of claim, the product, and the consequences of a false claim.

 Substantiation should be based on documentation, tests or other factual evidence that is valid, reliable and sufficiently precise to support the claim.
-In the absence of required substantiation the claim should normally be regarded as misleading.
+In the absence of required substantiation the claim should be regarded as misleading.

 Article 7 – Identification and transparency

 Marketing communications should be clearly distinguishable as such, whatever their form and whatever the medium used, to enable the consumer to clearly differentiate between marketing and non-marketing content.
-When an advertisement, including so-called “native advertising”, appears in a medium containing news or editorial matter, it should be so presented that it is readily and immediately recognisable as an advertisement and where appropriate, labelled as such.
+When an advertisement, including so-called “native advertising”, appears in a medium containing news or editorial matter, or when it pertains to an influencer’s own brand/product, it should be so presented that it is readily and immediately recognisable as an advertisement and where appropriate, labelled as such.

 The true commercial purpose of marketing communications should be transparent and not misrepresent their true commercial purpose.
-Hence, a communication promoting the sale of a product or the contracting of a service should not be disguised, for example as news, editorial matter, market research, consumer surveys, consumer reviews, genuine opinions of experts, public figures, or celebrities, user-generated content, private blogs, private postings on social media or independent reviews etc..
+This is especially important in relation to channels with mixed content.
+Hence, a communication promoting the sale of a product or the contracting of a service should not be disguised, for example as news, editorial matter, market research, consumer surveys, consumer reviews, genuine opinions of experts, public figures, or celebrities, user-generated content, private blogs, private postings on social media or independent reviews etc.

 Article 8 – Identity of the marketer